VulcanJS/vulcan-next/docs/features.md

 Storybook is aware of the `public` folder, so it will display images accordingly.

+### I18n

+We reuse the same i18n config as in the app, so your stories will be internationalized automatically.

 ### Webpack bundle analyzer

 There is nothing worse than a slow Storybook build, you can debug your Webpack bundle using `yarn run analyze-bundle:storybook`

+### Mock packages

+See `.storybook/mocks/packages` and `.storybook/main.js`, we use Webpack alias to load them.
+Thus, you can use components that rely on `next/router` and `next/config` for instance.

 ## Debugging